 2. Cannon Beach

-The epicenter of culture in Oregon, Portland has a way of turning a weekend visit into a long-term relocation.
-Aside from internationally renowned attractions like the Japanese Rose Garden, Powell's City of Books, and the Portland Art Museum, the community of Portland can be eclectic, welcoming, and always bustling with excitement.
+Portland is the epicenter of culture in Oregon and has a way of turning a weekend visit into a long-term relocation.
+Aside from internationally renowned attractions like the Japanese Rose Garden, Powell's City of Books, and the Portland Art Museum, the community of Portland is eclectic, welcoming, and always bustling with excitement.

 6. Columbia River Gorge

 The Columbia River Gorge is the scenic border between Oregon and Washington.
 It presents stunning displays of natural attractions one after another, including many of the best waterfalls in Oregon.
 Of note is Multnomah Falls, plunging 620 feet between two tiers.
 Other popular recreation outlets in the Gorge include elevated hiking trails and historic highways.

 Portland is a common gateway to the Gorge, where visitors head east against the Columbia River current.
 Places like Eagle Creek along the way can take up the entire day, and full weekends are spent touring the various trailheads and parking spots that line Interstate 84 and the Historic Columbia River Highway.